pysan3/Norg-Tutorial/norg_tutorial.md

 ## Your Own Module

-If you want to create your own plugin for neorg, this video is very useful.
+If you want to create your own module for neorg, this video is very useful.
 [YouTube - Neorg Custom Modules](https://www.youtube.com/watch?v=j4lTvIGRhmw&list=PLxpY86LRR3B0rtOBjXAsq1XnsOt4m4owu)